Geography of Ladakh: Ladakh range

 The Ladakh Range has no major peaks; its average height is a little less than 6000 metres, and few of its passes are less than 5000 m.
 Within Ladakh it forms the northern boundary wall of the Indus valley, though when the river enters present-day Indian-controlled Ladakh at Demchok, some 250 km south-east of Leh, it is actually flowing along the foot of the northern flank of these granite mountains, which it crosses by a great gorge close to its confluence with the Hanle River.

-The Pangong Range runs parallel to the Ladakh range for some 100 km northwest from Chushul, and extends to the south along the southern shore of the Panggong Lake.
+The Pangong Range runs parallel to the Ladakh range for some 100 km northwest from Chushul, and extends to the south along the southern shore of the Pangong Lake.
 It is divided from the main Ladakh range by the Tangtse River.
 Its highest range is 6700 m, and the northern slopes are heavily glaciated.

 A third branch called the Kailash Range issues southeast of the Pangong Range and continues till Mount Kailas in Ngari (in Tibet).
 It forms the eastern watershed of the Indus River south of Mount Sajum.

-Zanskar range
+Zanskar Range

 The Zanskar Range consists of layers of sediment from the ocean floor, and the Ladakh Range of granite was born of the immense heat generated by the friction between the two plates.
 In Ladakh, the suture zone between the continental masses runs a little to the south of the Indus Valley.
 The drift continues and is the cause of the frequent earthquakes in the Himalayan region.
-Crossing the Himalayas by the dip of the Zoji-la, the crest-line of the range remains at a relatively modest level, the highest peaks near the pass being little more than 5000–5500 m above sea level.
-South-east of Zoji-la the scale increases, reaching a climax in the mighty massif of Nun-Kun, with two summits over 7000 m.
+Crossing the Himalayas by the dip of the Zoji La, the crest-line of the range remains at a relatively modest level, the highest peaks near the pass being little more than 5000–5500 m above sea level.
+South-east of Zoji La the scale increases, reaching a climax in the mighty massif of Nun-Kun, with two summits over 7000 m.